Commercial General Liability (CGL)

 Invasion of Privacy

 Advertising injury means injury arising out of oral or written defamation committed during the course of advertising one’s goods, services, or products.
-It would also cover copyright infringement or the misappropriation of advertising ideas.
+It also covers copyright infringement or the misappropriation of advertising ideas.
 Under either type of coverage, the injury must occur during the policy period and within the coverage territory.

 Coverage C